Enzyklopaedie/Spotifryer/README.md

 ✨AI-generated file

-*This app at in its early state of development, so some things might not work properly*
+*This app in in its early state of development, so some things might not work properly*